hriewe/PieIsReady/README.md

 # PieIsReady
-Simple script to notify me when Microcenter has the new Raspberry Pi 4 (4gb) in stock.
+Simple python script to notify me when the Microcenter in St. Davids, PA has the new Raspberry Pi 4b (4gb) in stock.